A round-up of Africa's World Cup qualifying groups A-E

 The decline in South Africa's fortunes since hosting the 2010 World Cup, including missing out on qualifying for the 2012 African Nations Cup finals because they misread the rules, meant only about 5,000 spectators turned up to watch the game.

-Central African Republic recorded their first win in World Cup qualifying
+On Saturday, Central African Republic recorded their first win in World Cup qualifying when beating Botswana 2-0 in Bangui.

 The victory came some 48 years after Central African Republic joined football's world governing body Fifa.